Susanne Langer: Philosophy

 Langer believed that symbolism is the central concern of philosophy because it underlies all human knowing and understanding.
 As with Ernst Cassirer, Langer believed that what distinguishes humans from animals is the capacity for using symbols.
 While all animal life is dominated by feeling, human feeling is mediated by conceptions, symbols, and language.
 Animals respond to signs, but stimulus from a sign is significantly more complex for humans.
-The perspective also is associated with symbolic communication where animal societies are studied to help understand how symbolic communication affects the conduct of members of a cooperating group.
+This perspective on symbols is also associated with symbolic communication, a field in which animal societies are studied to help understand how symbolic communication affects the conduct of members of a cooperating group.

-Langer is one of the earliest philosophers who paid close attention to the concept of the virtual, including early use of the term "virtual experience".
+Langer was one of the first philosophers to pay close attention to the concept of the virtual, as shown partly by her early use of the term "virtual experience".
 Inspired by Henri Bergson's notions of matter and memory, she connected art to the concept of the virtual.
-For her, figuring out the space of an art work by its creator was no less than building a virtual world.
 She describes virtuality as "the quality of all things that are created to be perceived".
-For her, the virtual is not only a matter of consciousness, but something external that is created intentionally and existing materially, as a space of contemplation outside of the human mind.
+For Langer, the virtual is not only a matter of consciousness, but something external that is created intentionally and existing materially as a space of contemplation outside of the human mind.
 Langer sees virtuality as a physical space created by the artist, such as a painting or a building, that is "significant in itself and not as part of the surroundings".
-She particularly considers architecture not as the realization of a space for being, but its conceptual translation into virtuality for perceiving: "The architect, in fine, deals with a created space, a virtual entity."
-In contrast to Bergson, for Langer, virtuality is tangible and can cause a contemplative interaction between humans and the machine.
+As an artist figures out the space of an art work, the artist builds a virtual world.
+Langer particularly considers architecture not as the realization of a space for being, but as the conceptual translation of space and being into virtuality for symbolic perceiving: "The architect, in fine, deals with a created space, a virtual entity."
+In contrast to Bergson, for Langer, virtuality is tangible and can cause a contemplative interaction between humans and machines.

-In her later years, Langer came to believe that the decisive task of her work was to construct a science and psychology based theory of the "life of the mind" using process philosophy conventions.
-Langer's final work, Mind: An Essay on Human Feeling represents the culmination of her attempt to establish a philosophical and scientific underpinning of aesthetic experience, relying on a three volume survey of a comprehensive set of relevant humanistic and scientific texts.
+In her later years, Langer came to believe that the decisive task of her work was to construct a science- and psychology-based theory of the "life of the mind" using process philosophy conventions.
+Langer's final work, Mind: An Essay on Human Feeling, represents the culmination of her attempt to establish a philosophical and scientific underpinning of aesthetic experience in a three-volume survey of relevant humanistic and scientific texts.